Written by Chef Uroš Štefelin, November 2018

 Uroš Štefelin is a top chef and co-owner of Vila Podvin restaurant who finds inspiration for his culinary creations from local ingredients and traditions.

-A culinary fairytale in the old town centre of Radovljica.
+December festive atmosphere in the old town centre of Radovljica.